 Nelson Watersports Ltd stocks a small selection of sailing gear such as wetsuits, booties, spray-tops, gloves, buoyancy aids etc… from GUL and Rooster through a relationship with NZ Sailing Ltd. Get in touch with Tim on 02102503767 if you have any questions.

 While safety is paramount at Nelson Yacht Club all participants attend at their own risk.
-All participants are supplied with buoyancy aids that are worn while on the water and in and around the water.
+Participants are supplied with buoyancy aids (if they do not have their own) that are worn while on the water and in and around the water.

 Everyone must follow the instructions given by the coach or instructors.
 A patrol boat will be on the water at all times when sailing is in progress.

-Cancellation: If a participant is unable to attend, a refund will be given only if notice of cancellation is given at least 7 days prior to the commencement of the course.
+Cancellation: If a participant is unable to attend, a refund will be given only if notice of cancellation is given at least 30 days prior to the commencement of the course.
+Course bookings are valid for 1 year from the booking date.

 Here at Nelson Yacht Club there are many more opportunities to get out on the water.
 Our Club Sailing Day is a Saturday each week, when members get a chance to race against each other.
 There is a “Green Fleet Fun” session on most Saturday afternoons.
 This is a relaxed and fun session run by parents and volunteers aimed at our green fleet sailors – those who have been sailing for a little while and are starting to learn how to race.